-Undergraduate, degree-seeking international students are eligible to receive the out-of-state tuition waiver if they enter RSU for the first time during the following semesters: Spring 2017, Fall 2017, Spring 2018, Fall 2018, Spring 2019 or Fall 2019.
-Students are eligible for tuition waiver renewal as long as they are continuously enrolled in an undergraduate degree program and maintain appropriate academic standards.
+Undergraduate, degree-seeking international students are eligible to receive the out-of-state tuition waiver.

+Non-resident and International students are eligible for tuition waiver renewal as long as they are continuously enrolled in an undergraduate degree program and maintain appropriate academic standards.
+Students must maintain a minimum GPA of 2.5 each term of eligibility.